Contact: (08) 9764 1109

 All money in this account is held in trust for the nuns and is transferred monthly.

-If you have any inquiries about pledges or once up donations please contact Anne at Coorain (08) 9764 1275 or origins@iinet.net.au
+If you have any inquiries about pledges or once off donations please contact Anne at Coorain: [email protected]

 Proudly powered by Weebly